lhj940825/Safe_ML_Uncertainty/README.md

 Each root output directory contains results of all datasets grouped in individual sub-directories named by the datasets' names.

-(Optional) Data prcessing: The datasets have already been processed and saved in 'data', and 'data_ood' for normal datasets and OOD datasets.
+(Optional) Data processing: The datasets have already been processed and saved in 'data', and 'data_ood' for normal datasets and OOD datasets.
 If one wants to generate the data himself, simply run "safe_ml_lab_uncertainty/utils/dataset.py".
 Please do not remove 'data' and 'data_ood' directories as they contain original datasets.